Photoreceptor cell

 A photoreceptor cell is a specialized type of neuroepithelial cell found in the retina that is capable of visual phototransduction.
 The great biological importance of photoreceptors is that they convert light (visible electromagnetic radiation) into signals that can stimulate biological processes.
 To be more specific, photoreceptor proteins in the cell absorb photons, triggering a change in the cell's membrane potential.

 There are currently three known types of photoreceptor cells in mammalian eyes: rods, cones, and intrinsically photosensitive retinal ganglion cells.
 The two classic photoreceptor cells are rods and cones, each contributing information used by the visual system to form an image of the environment, sight.
 Rods primarily mediate scotopic vision (dim conditions) whereas cones primarily mediate photopic vision (bright conditions), but the processes in each that supports phototransduction is similar.
+Rods are slender and slide between the cones, however, the cones of the fovea are even thinner than rods.
 The intrinsically photosensitive retinal ganglion cells were discovered during the 1990s.
 These cells are thought not to contribute to sight directly, but have a role in the entrainment of the circadian rhythm and the pupillary reflex.